Roger Hodgson: 1984–present: solo career

 Hodgson participated as a mentor on Canadian Idol along with Dennis DeYoung.
 He continued mentoring several of the finalists during his 2006 Canadian tour.

 Hodgson performed at the Concert for Diana at Wembley Stadium, on 1 July 2007.
 He sang a medley of his most popular songs: "Dreamer", "The Logical Song", "Breakfast in America" and "Give A Little Bit".

 On 18 September 2007, the DVD Take the Long Way Home—Live in Montreal was released worldwide, achieving Platinum status in just seven weeks, reaching No. 1 in all Canada, and multi-Platinum and Gold in France and Germany.

-Hodgson toured the US, Australia, New Zealand, South America, Europe, and Canada in 2010.
-Though Hodgson's former bandmates in Supertramp announced a 40th Anniversary reunion tour, he was not invited to join them.
-Hodgson's Classics Live is a collection of recordings taken from solo, band, and orchestra shows from his 2010 world tour.
-In May 2012, Hodgson was honoured by France as a Knight of the Order of Arts and Letters.
-This prestigious decoration was established in 1957 by the French Minister of Culture to recognise significant contributions to the arts.
+Hodgson toured the US, Australia, New Zealand, South America, Europe and Canada in 2010.
+Though Hodgson's former bandmates in Supertramp announced a 40th anniversary reunion tour, he was not invited.
+Hodgson's Classics Live is a collection of recordings taken from solo, band and orchestra shows from his 2010 world tour.
+In May 2012, Hodgson was honored by France as a Knight of the Order of Arts and Letters.
+This decoration was established in 1957 by the French Minister of Culture to recognize significant contributions to the arts.

-Hodgson continued to tour worldwide from 2011 to 2016, including two concerts at the Royal Albert Hall.
-Hodgson's tour continues into 2017 with announced dates in Argentina, Uruguay, Brazil, the UK, Netherlands, France, Germany, Switzerland, Belgium, Spain, Monaco and Canada.
-In December 2017, Hodgson toured with Night of the Proms for 17 shows in Germany and Luxembourg.
+Hodgson continued to tour worldwide from 2011-16, including two concerts at the Royal Albert Hall, and in 2017 with dates in Argentina, Uruguay, Brazil, the UK, Netherlands, France, Germany, Switzerland, Belgium, Spain, Monaco and Canada.
+In December 2017, he toured with Night of the Proms for 17 shows in Germany and Luxembourg.
 He was accompanied by saxophonist Michael Ghegan; Emily Bear performed "School" with him.
 As related by Subba-Cultcha magazine about Hodgson's concerts: "Alternating between electric keys, a grand piano and several guitars, Hodgson effortlessly weaves the music around his audience giving an almost cathartic emotional release in some cases" ...
 "His instantly recognisable voice and pulsating keys are in as fine a form as you will hear, and the genuine friendliness and personality of Hodgson, comes across in waves from stage to audience."
 During his concerts, Hodgson often shares stories with the audience of how his songs were written and "connects deeply with the fans in a way few stars of his stature do".

 In 2018, Hodgson kicked off his Breakfast in America world tour, in honour of the 40th anniversary of Supertramp's Breakfast in America album.
 Rolling Stone reviewed the tour favourably.